mpskex/Minimizing-Mutual-Information/README.md

 - Precomputed feature are used to train the hash network.
 So you need to collect features from datasets before you train the hash networks.

-- you can download the ImageNet dataset [here](https://github.com/thuml/HashNet/tree/master/caffe) and please extract the file in ./data/imagenet
+- you can download the NUS-Wide and MSCOCO dataset [here](https://github.com/thuml/HashNet/tree/master/caffe) and please extract the file.